- Buddha of the Pizza Parlor

 A small roadside waterfall near the southeast entrance of Mount Rainier National Park. - Cloud Saint Helens

-Mount Saint Helens hidden in a cloud all day - this was the clearest shot I got of the mountaintop, and within minutes it was gone again. - West Point
+Mount Saint Helens hidden in a cloud all day - this was the clearest shot I got of the mountaintop, and within minutes it was gone again. - Going Nowhere Solo

 - Sunrise Road